-Thus, a patentee may file a reissue if he or she believes his or her patent is valid over prior art not previously considered by the Office but would like to have a reexamination.
-The procedure may be used at any time during the life of a patent.
-During litigation, a federal court may, if it chooses, stay court proceedings to permit new art to be considered by the Office.
+Thus, a patentee could, prior to July 1, 1982, have filed a reissue if he or she believed his or her patent was valid over prior art not previously considered by the Office.
+The procedure could have been used at any time during the life of a patent.
+During litigation, a federal court could stay court proceedings to permit new art to be considered by the Office.

-1414.02(a) Information Considered under § 1.175(a) (4) [R-1]
+1414.02(a) Information Considered under § 1.175(a)(4)